civican/legisinfo/44-1/bills/S-17/bill_text.md

   **(1)** A judicial authorization issued under section 11.13 shall

-    **contain** a description of the dataset;
+    contain a description of the dataset;

-    **establish** the manner in which the Service may update the dataset;
+    establish the manner in which the Service may update the dataset;

-    **establish** the period during which the judicial authorization is valid;
+    establish the period during which the judicial authorization is valid;

-    **establish** any terms and conditions that the judge considers necessary respecting
+    establish any terms and conditions that the judge considers necessary respecting

     the querying or exploitation of the dataset, or

     the destruction or retention of the dataset or a portion of it; and

-    **establish** any terms and conditions that the judge considers advisable in the public interest.

-> **Explanatory Note**:
-> *This amendment to the English version removes the verb "specify" in the portion of subsection 11.14(1) before paragraph (a) and adds a verb in each of the paragraphs to make the English version consistent with the French version.*
-> *Existing Text*:
-> > A judicial authorization issued under section 11.13 shall specify
-> > a description of the dataset;
-> > the manner in which the Service may update the dataset;
-> > the period during which the judicial authorization is valid;
-> > any terms and conditions that the judge considers necessary respecting
-> > the querying or exploitation of the dataset, or
-> > the destruction or retention of the dataset or a portion of it; and
-> > any terms and conditions that the judge considers advisable in the public interest.
+    establish any terms and conditions that the judge considers advisable in the public interest.

 ### Section 14